rahavi-r31/project-AnalyzingExoplanetsusingTransitFinderData/README.md

 ## Recommendations and Next Steps

-Our project has demonstrated the feasibility of predicting future transits efficiently.
+This project has demonstrated the feasibility of predicting future transits efficiently.
 As the next steps, we recommend:

 - Refining the predictive model to enhance accuracy.
 - Expanding the dataset to include a wider range of exoplanets for more comprehensive analysis.